nasrulhazim/nasrulhazim/README.md

 - **Comprehensive PHP Training**: From basics to advanced OOP principles, covered all critical aspects of PHP programming.

 My training sessions are meticulously designed to ensure participants not only gain theoretical knowledge but also practical skills, preparing them to tackle real-world challenges confidently.
 By staying updated with the latest industry trends, I strive to provide the most relevant and effective training, empowering developers to excel in their careers.

+### Writer

+As a writer at [dev.to](https://dev.to/nasrulhazim), I share insights and knowledge on various development topics, helping the developer community stay updated with the latest trends and best practices.
+My articles cover a wide range of subjects, including best practices in Laravel development, innovative uses of PHP, and modern web application architecture.
+I aim to empower developers with practical tips and advanced techniques, fostering a community of continuous learning and improvement.

 ## My Expertise